mldbai/mldb/Building.md

 *N.B.* To use `ccache` to maximum effect, you should set the cache size to something like 10GB if you have the disk space with `ccache -M 10G`.

+To avoid building MLDB for all supported architectures and save time, check [sample.local.mk](https://github.com/mldbai/mldb/blob/master/jml-build/sample.local.mk)

+To have a faster build, you can use clang instead of gcc.
+Simply add `toolchain=clang` at the end of your make command.

+To run a single test, simply specify its name as the target.
+For python and javascript, include the extension (.py and .js).
+For C++, omit it.

 ## Building a Docker image

 You'll need to add your user to the `docker` group otherwise you'll need to `sudo` to build the Docker image: